criaturaExperimental/juez-y-castigo/Readme.md

 - "w" key mute both judges.

 ## The original challenge
-Challenge was to make something **interactive** for the sound operator in order to make the judges *talk*, syncing their mouths with the host dialogue.
+Challenge was to make something **interactive** for the stage operators in order to make the judges *talk*, syncing their mouths with the host dialogue.
 This should be able to run in a quite outdated OS with very limited resources.
 So I came out with this fix, in the shape of a little web app that was running smoothly for the whole season.